nanodegree76/Project-2/README.md

     - To run ML pipeline that trains classifier and saves 'python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl'

-2. Run the following command in the app's directory to run your web app.
+2. Run the following command in the app's directory to run your web app (make sure you are in the right directory).
     'python run.py'

 3. Once the server is running, open a new terminal window and type